SavvasEft/UX_survey_analyzer/Readme.md

 Two runs on the same dataset were performed in order to demonstrate how general topics (Run-1) and sub-categorical topics (Run-2) can be revealed.

-### Run-1: Analyzing answers in general categories
+### Run-1: Analysing answers in general categories

 The open-ended answers were classified from the organization into seven categories: 'Education', 'Jobs', 'Transportation', 'Safety', 'Health', 'Housing Culture' and 'Environment'.
 In order for the results to be closer to this goal, the number of cluster was chosen to be 7.